Chapter 1 Introduction

 1.2 Target Audience

-The course is intended for individuals in biomedical scientists and program managers who want to learn the best practices and techniques for data management and sharing.
+The course is intended for individuals in biomedical science labs and program managers who want to learn the best practices and techniques for data management and sharing.

 1.3 Topics covered